tamersp25/docs/docs/developer/applications/oauth.md

 ## Implementing the Single-Factor Flow

-The single-factor (Implicit Grant) flow for OAuth is intended for simple browser-based ("serverless," CDN-hosted) web applications where the confidentiality of the *Client Secret* cannot be maintained.
+The single-factor (Implicit Grant) flow for OAuth is intended for simple browser-based ("serverless") web applications where the confidentiality of the *Client Secret* cannot be maintained.
 This is a redirection-based flow with all communication happening on the front end.
 The token to access a user’s account is given to the browser to forward to the application.

 At a high-level, the single-factor flow follows these steps when a user clicks a "Sign In with Veritone" button in the app's UI.</br>